-(2) how you want to limit our use and/or disclosure of the information.
+- 1. The information of which you want to limit our use and disclosure and - 2.
+How you want to limit our use and/or disclosure of the information.
 You may also use the information listed at the end of this notice to send a written request to terminate an agreed upon restriction.